Merecatt/Terminal_game/README.md

 # Terminal_game
 Compilation instruction:
 gcc server.c

 gcc client.c -lncurses

+Run every client with its own parameter from set {0, 1, 2}.

 To train units, press t, then the type of unit to train from set {0, 1, 2, 3}, where:
 0 - light infantry